-If the #:launcher? argument is #t, then mod-list should be null, literal-files should be null, literal-sexp should be #f, and the platform should be Windows or Mac OS.
-The embedding executable is created in such a way that (find-system-path 'execfile) produces the source Racket or GRacket path instead of the embedding executable (but the result of (find-system-path 'run-file) is still the embedding executable).
+If the #:launcher? argument is #t, then mod-list should be null, literal-files should be null, and literal-sexp should be #f.
+The embedding executable is created in such a way that (find-system-path 'exec-file) produces the source Racket or GRacket path instead of the embedding executable (but the result of (find-system-path 'run-file) is still the embedding executable), unless 'forget-exe? is associated to a true value in aux.